TANYA-CHAN/TANYA-CHAN/README.md

 <!-- Hi there, I'm Tanya Chanchalani! 👋

-- 🔭 I’m currently working on Vcacination Sytem Using Ethereum
+- 🔭 I’m currently working on Vaccination Sytem Using Ethereum
 - 🌱 I’m currently learning Flutter
 - 💬 Ask me about MERN Stack
 - 📫 How to reach me: tanyapesu@gmail.com